-EdInstruments is an open-source library of education-relevant measurement tools, intended to be a resource for scholars, educators, schools, districts and the general public.
+EdInstruments is a developing library of educational measurement tools intended to be a resource for scholars, educators, schools, districts and the general public.

 To date, the field of education research has demonstrated little agreement or consistency on how to define, measure, and organize the full range of outcomes related to student success and well-being.
 Without a comprehensive catalog of what is available, the field has lacked a collective understanding of what is and isn’t being measured and what measures still need to be developed.
 Further, researchers often create measurement tools from scratch rather than building on existing measures, impeding comparability of studies and progress in the field.

 EdInstruments aims to improve educational opportunities for students by addressing these issues.
 The annotated database both gives researchers, schools and school leadership a detailed overview of the tools currently available and illuminates where there are gaps.
 Our goal is to spur development of needed tools and to help the field move towards greater consensus regarding the measurement instruments that are most useful and reliable.